Eli-Keli/react-series/Readme.md

 ## Technologies Used
 - React
 - JavaScript (ES6+)
-- Tailwind
-- HTML
+- TailwindCSS
-- CSS
+- Vanilla CSS

 ## How to Run the Projects
 1. Clone this repository: `git clone https://github.com/Eli-Keli/react-series.git`